patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 B(A,Z) = a_{V}A - a_{s}A^{2/3} - a_{c}Z^{2}A^{-1/3} - a_a(A-2Z)^{2}A^{-1} - \delta_{\textnormal{pair}}
 $$

 At this stage we can regard both these new terms as arising empirically by observation from the data.
 Though you might guess that the physics origin comes from treating the nucleus using Quantum Mechanics.
-Not the negative terms - e.g. the more N deviates from the quality with Z, the more negative is the Asymmetry Term and the weaker bound is the nucleus (lower B/A).
+Note the negative terms - e.g. the more N deviates from the quality with Z, the more negative is the Asymmetry Term and the weaker bound is the nucleus (lower B/A).

 ##### Nucleon Pairing Term